LucyParsonsCenter/Beauvoir/docs/DEVELOPMENT.md

 ##VM details

 The VM runs 32 bit ubuntu 14.04.
-The Vagrantfile should specify all the packages that are needed to run Borges.
+The Vagrantfile should specify all the packages that are needed to run Beauvoir.

 The shared files are in the VM in `/vagrant` - anything that's in the repo is shared with the VM.
 This makes it easy to develop in your local